Baby sitters lawyer says coroners inquest violated clients rights

 The attorney for a baby sitter charged in a North Charleston toddler’s death has accused Charleston County Coroner Rae Wooten of violating his client’s rights by compelling her to testify in an inquest that led to her arrest.

-David Aylor, attorney for Alicia Stepp, said his client did not have an attorney present during Friday’s proceeding, was not informed of her constitutional rights before testifying and was never told she was a potential target.
+David Aylor, attorney for Alicia Stepp, said his client did not have an attorney present during Friday’s proceeding, was not informed of her rights before testifying and was never told she was a potential target for arrest.

-Stepp, 18, testified twice during the day-long inquest into the July 4 death of 2-year-old Ginny Hughes, who died after her brain was deprived of oxygen.
-The coroner’s office found evidence that abuse was potentially involved, and the six-member jury Wooten empaneled found Stepp responsible for the little girl’s death.
+Stepp, 18, testified twice during the day-long inquest into the July 4 death of 2-year-old Ginny Hughes, who passed away after her brain was deprived of oxygen.
+The coroner’s office suspected abuse was at fault, and the six-member jury Wooten empaneled found Stepp responsible for the girl’s death.

-Stepp was arrested that night on a warrant issued by Wooten and remains jailed on a charge of homicide by child abuse.
-Her bail is $100,000.
+Stepp was arrested that night on a warrant issued by Wooten and remains jailed on a $100,000 bond on a charge of homicide by child abuse.

 “When I was a prosecutor, we worked with trained law enforcement investigators and followed leads until we had all the facts of the case,” Aylor said.
 “Ms. Wooten’s intervention in this case may have prevented a thorough investigation by trained police investigators and a thorough review by the Solicitor’s Office.”

-Solicitor Scarlett Wilson said her office was not involved in the inquest and she has not yet reviewed the case to see what witnesses were called, what testimony was given and what evidence was presented.
-She said it’s difficult at this point to assess how the case will be affected by the proceeding, if at all.
+Solicitor Scarlett Wilson said her office was not involved in the inquest and that she has not reviewed the case to see what witnesses were called, what testimony was given and what evidence was presented.
+She said it’s difficult at this point to assess how the case will be affected.

 “But I think it’s a stretch to say that because an inquest was held the process is somehow tainted,” she said.